 Love and Relating

 Oh no!
 So you think you're in love!
-Wearing the rose colored glasses, everything is magical, you can't notice red flags because your head is too far up in the clouds, and hopefully not up the person's ass.
+You're wearing rose-colored glasses and everything is magical.
+You don't notice red flags because your head is too far up in the clouds, and hopefully not up the person's bum.

 We all put our best game face on for the first four months of a relationship, but people typically get comfortable four to six months in.
 You start slacking and letting that real you shine through, and so does your partner.
-Time for concessions, compromise, and reality to give you a smile.
+Time for concessions, compromise, and reality.
 You want this great love you've found to last forever.
-But...if you have any of these top 10 relationship problems, there's a good chance your love for someone can be destroyed forever.
+But . . . if you have any of these 10 relationship problems, there's a good chance your love for someone can be destroyed forever.

 So pay attention.
 This stuff is important.
 Giving yourself fully to another human being is a BIG deal.
-Although it is a blessing to know the feeling of a broken-heart (rather have known love then to have never known at all), it's not something you want to do every day.
-If you're aware of these issues and have the courage to walk away when something goes terribly wrong, you can forget a future of weekends at home crying (tissues, ice-cream, and sappy movies on hand).
+Although it is a blessing to know the feeling of a broken heart (better to have known love than to never known at all), it's not something you want to experience every day.
+If you're aware of these issues and have the courage to walk away when something goes terribly wrong, you can forget a future of weekends at home crying with tissues, ice cream, and sappy movies.

 1) Cheating and Infidelity